Yandex Cloud

 This setting is disabled by default (the SQL standard applies).

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Vacuum cleanup index scale factor All interfaces

-The minimum value is 0.0; the maximum value is 10000000000.0; the default value is 0.1.
+The minimum value is 0.0, the maximum is 10000000000.0, and the default is 0.1.

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Vacuum cost delay All interfaces